3VL: Using Trees to Improve Vision-Language Models' Interpretability: Relevancy Maps based Token Removal and Interpretability

 For example, given the two texts, {\textit{``people playing with airborne frisbee"}} and {\textit{``people playing with sitting frisbee"}} we can generate the new text {\textit{``airborne frisbee or sitting frisbee"}}.
 We refer to this new text as the {\textit{``Anchor"}} text.

 Having this {\textit{Anchor}} text, we can generate a relevancy map from it and use it for {\textit{Token Removal}}. {\textit{Anchor}} with {\textit{Token Removal}} is meant to focus both positive and negative texts on the same parts of the image.
 These parts of the image should contain the most important features for both positive and negative texts.
-Forcing a sort of cross-attention between the positive and negative texts.
+Directing the network to focus on the common information between the positive and negative texts.

 {\textit{Anchor}} is especially useful when we have two texts that differ from each other only by one word.
 Such is the case with our caption tree generation method and the VL-CheckList~\cite{vlc} dataset.
 As we show in \cref{chapter:exp}, this leads to better interpretability and also to some performance gains as it makes the model more focused on the relevant parts of the image.